openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 The same field or property declaration can be inherited from an interface in more than one way.
-In that case, the field or property is considered to be inherited only once (and thus, referring to it by its simple name causes no ambiguity).
+In that case, the field or property is considered to be inherited only once.

 .. index::
    qualified name